 When a physician issues a prescription for PT, how long is that prescription valid (e.g., if the patient waits several weeks to schedule an initial evaluation)?

-According to this resource, a physical therapy prescription “does not have an expiration date on it and the reason for which the prescription for physical therapy was written in the first place still applies, then you should be able to use it without problems.”
+A physical therapy prescription “does not have an expiration date on it and the reason for which the prescription for physical therapy was written in the first place still applies, then you should be able to use it without problems.”
 However, we recommend reviewing the requirements for each one of your payers as well as your state practice act before treating a patient whose prescription is more than 30 days old.

 How do we bill for services provided by a PTA?